United States -- Emigration and immigration -- History -- Archival resources

 Found in 4 Collections and/or Records:

-Overview A collection of family papers concerning a Jewish family who fled Austria and sought exile in the United States during the rise of Nazi power.
+Abstract A collection of family papers concerning a Jewish family who fled Austria and sought exile in the United States during the rise of Nazi power.
 Felix Merori Cleve, his wife Melitta Cleve, their son George Wolfgang Cleve, and Felix's sister Fanny Suhrkamp-Cleve, were Austrian-Jewish emigres who fled to the United States after the Nazi Anschluss of Austria.
-This collection contains professional and personal correspondence and papers prior to their departure, correspondence and papers related to...
+This collection contains professional and personal correspondence and papers prior to their departure, correspondence and papers related...

 Abstract This collection contains the personal papers of Dr. Joseph Reich and members of his extended family.
 It contains photographs and artifacts as well as correspondence, legal documents, and some ephemera, mostly from the period from World War I to World War II.
 Dr. Joseph (Josef) Paul Reich, M.D. was born 1887 June 16 in Breslau.
 He studied neurology, and was licensed to practice medicine in Germany in 1911.
 His father-in-law was Dr. Oskar Kohnstamm, M.D., founder of the Sanatorium Dr....